A Fellow Creative

 ~ ~ ~

-Trance Blackman has been surrounded by, influenced, and immersed in all kinds of music, all of his life.
+Trance Blackman has been surrounded by, influenced, and immersed in all kinds of music, for all of his life.

 By his mid-teens, Trance had begun composition of original songs and arrangements.
 His first released album was Runaway, which he followed up with Runaway Revisited, a compilation of his own remixed versions of the original songs.
 His latest release, and 10th self-produced album, is Fleshwound.